 Until Eugene O’Neill, who is now widely regarded as the father of American drama, emerged in the early 20th century, American theatre lacked a distinct dramatic personality.
 O’Neill is the first playwright from the United States to have won the Nobel Prize in Literature.
 He has won the Pulitzer Prize for drama four times.
 After O’Neill, American drama matured and flourished throughout the first half of the 20th century with writers like Arthur Miller, Tennessee Williams, Lillian Hellman, William Inge, and Clifford Odets.
 After this creatively fruitful time, American theatre made great aesthetic strides with Edward Albee’s absurdist forms in the 1960s.

-Colleges were urged to emphasize intramural sports in the 1800s, notably track and field and American football in the latter half of the century.
-In the 20th century, physical education was included in the curricula of elementary schools.
+In the 1800s, colleges were encouraged to focus on intramural sports, especially track and field, In the 20th century football in America, physical education was included in the curriculam of elementary schools.
 Among the main team sports played in America, baseball is the oldest.
 From 1869 through the 1960s, professional baseball’s popularity was unrivaled.
 Baseball is still called “the national pastime” even though it is no longer the most popular sport.

-Major League Baseball clubs play practically every day, unlike the professional levels of the other prominent spectator sports in the United States.
-Each of the 30 clubs in Major League Baseball plays 162 games throughout the league's regular season, which runs from late March to early October.
+MLB clubs play almost every day, unlike other US spectator sports.
+Each of the 30 clubs plays 162 games from late March to early October.
 In October, the World Series and playoffs conclude the current campaign.
 Professional baseball pulls most players from a “minor league” system instead of collegiate athletics, unlike most other major sports in the U.S.